Here’s what the occasional poem type is:

 As a general rule, occasional poems are typically written to be read out loud in front of an audience.

-The key component of an occasional poem is that it’s made specifically for that occasion, often with no intention for the poem to be used anywhere else afterward.
+This audience may vary from a small family to a gathering of thousands, but the key component of any occasional poem is that it’s made specifically for that occasion, often with no intention for the poem to be used anywhere else afterward.

-What Are the Basic Properties of Occasional Poetry?
+Basic Properties of Occasional Poetry

-Rhyme Structure? | Yes |
+Rhyme Structure | Yes |

-Meter? | Yes |
+Meter | Yes |

-Origins | Can be traced as far back as the recorded history of poetry |
+Origin | Can be traced as far back as the recorded history of poetry |

 Popularity | Utilized worldwide |